 Once upon a time, I would have never considered the IHG Rewards Club.
 IHG, otherwise known as InterContinental Hotels Group, is the parent company of the Holiday Inn, along with other brands.
 I know, I know!
 You immediately think of the reputation that the Holiday Inn had.
-None of us want to be associated with the 90’s low-budget borderline motel full of a clientele.
-I was a bit leery at first, but things have changed!
+None of us want to be associated with the 90’s low-budget borderline motel full of undesirable clientele.
+Unsure at first, but things have changed!

 This post may contain affiliate links.
 Please read our disclosure and privacy policy for more information.